shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 LexicMap is designed to provide fast and low-memory sequence alignment against millions of prokaryotic genomes.

 - **CPU:**
-    - No specific requirements.
+    - No specific requirements on CPU type and instruction sets.
+Both x86 and ARM chips are supported.
     - More is better as LexicMap is a CPU-intensive software.
+It uses all CPUs by default (`-j/--threads`).
 - **RAM**
-    - More RAM is prefered.
-The memory usage in index building mainly depends on:
+    - More RAM (> 50 GB) is preferred.
+The memory usage in index building is related to:
         - The number of masks (`-m, --masks`, default 40,000).
         - The number of genome.
         - The divergence between genome sequences.
         - The genome batch size  (`-b/--batch-size`, default 10,000).
-    - If the RAM is not big sufficient (< 50 GB).
+    - If the RAM is not sufficient (< 50 GB).
 Please:
-        1. Use smaller genome batch size.
+        1. Use a smaller genome batch size.
+It decreases indexing memory occupation and has little effect on searching performance.
-        2.
+        2. Use a smaller number of masks, e.g., 20,000 performs well for small genomes (<=5 Mb).
+And if the queries are long (< 2kb), there's little affection for the alignment results.
 - **Disk**
+    - More (>2 TB) is better.
+The index size is related to the input genomes and the number of masks.
+See [some examples](#index-size).
+    - SSD disks are preferred, HDD disks are also fast.

 ## Algorithm